evmcodi/PracticalPythonData-CentricDevelopment-MilestoneProject3/README.md

 In order to deploy, the config variables for the PORT and IP for the mongodb cluster had to be set on the heroku dashboard.

+I linked my Github and Heroku accounts to manually deploy to the heroku app when the github code is changed.
+This can be set up in the Heroku dashboard under 'Deploy'.

 ## Credits